 - Urinalysis: sometimes we discover substances your body is eliminating in the urine that shouldn’t be there

-We also test to see if you have an autoimmune disease.
-An autoimmune disease is where your immune system attacks a particular area of the body (like the thyroid, for instance), so we test for specific thyroid antibodies to determine if yousuffer from an autoimmune thyroid disease.
+Dr. Tashiro also tests to see if patients have an autoimmune disease.
+An autoimmune disease is where your immune system attacks a particular area of the body (like the thyroid, for instance).
+He tests for specific thyroid antibodies to determine if you suffer from an autoimmune thyroid disease.

-Based on your personal blood chemistry, we can quickly determine which products will benefit you the most and get you on the road to recovery.
+Based on your personal blood chemistry, our Lakewood regenerative medicine practitioner can quickly determine which products will benefit you the most and get you on the road to recovery.
 When nutritional supplement recommendations are not based on your current blood work, they are most often inaccurate.
 Your specific condition must be analyzed via your blood chemistry results in order to make effective nutritional recommendations.